chadkluck/npm-chadkluck-cache-data/README.md

 // note that the Config object is defined in the code above

 /* initialize the Config */
-Config.init(); // we need to await completion in the async call function - at least until node 14
+Config.init(); // we need to await completion in the async call function

 /**
  * Lambda function handler